eltontay/IS4302/README.md

 ### Blocktractor.sol

-Blocktractor is a Marketplace smart contract that interacts with multiple Service and Profile Smart Contracts
+Blocktractor is a Marketplace smart contract that interacts with multiple Service and Profile Smart Contracts.

 Functions

+- createService(title,description,price)
+  - Service Provider can create a service returns index number of Service created
 - listService()
   - Service Provider can list their service
 - delistService()